To access the catalogue search function, go to the "catalogue" - "Search" from the main menu to the left of all Numista pages.

 - Verify that you have not made a typo in your queries

 - Use * as a wildcard symbol to search

 - If you found your coin in the "World Coin", you can search in Numista using the KM# in the advanced search.

 - If you are new to Numista, and not a seasoned collector, if your coin is not in a precious metal and doesn't seem to be very old (before 1800) or very new (after 2010), there is a very good chance that your coin is already referenced in Numista.
 Then you can ask for help on the "Coin Identifications and Valuations" forum.
 Don't forget to post a good picture of both faces and to mention the diameter and the weight of your coin.

-- If you are a seasoned collector, and your collection is very large, and your coin is in accordance with all creteria here above then your coin may not be in the catalog.
+- If you are a seasoned collector, and your collection is very large, and your coin is in accordance with all creteria here above then your coin may not be in the catalogue.
 In that case, you should add it by clicking on "Add it yourself" at the bottom of the page or by clicking here.
-Don't forget to read the Guidelines for editing the catalog.
+Don't forget to read the Guidelines for editing the catalogue.

 Written by 7475laurent, Translated to English by dptashny